 - Subperiosteal implant: This type of implant is used in patients with insufficient bone height.
 Subperiosteal implants are placed on top of the jaw and beneath the gums, with the metal framework’s posts protruding through the gum to hold the prosthesis.

 The dental implant procedure at Washington Court House Dental is usually an outpatient procedure and may be done under local anesthesia, IV sedation, or general anesthesia.
 The entire process can take several months from start to finish, with much of that time devoted to healing and waiting for the growth of new bone in your jaw.

 - Placing the implant: During surgery to place the implant, we will cut the gum, exposing the jawbone underneath.
-If you’re having an endosteal implant placed, holes will be drilled into the bone where the dental implant metal post will be placed.
+If you have an endosteal implant placed, holes will be drilled into the bone where the dental implant metal post will be placed.
 Since the post will serve as the tooth root, it’s implanted deep into the bone.
-A healing cap is placed over the implant, and the gum is stitched up.
+A healing cap is placed over the implant, and the gum is stitched.
 For a subperiosteal implant, your jawbone won’t be drilled, and the implant will be placed on or above the bone.
 We typically place a temporary denture over the gap for aesthetic purposes.

 - Healing: Healing time is usually anywhere from two to six months.
 During this time, the implant becomes integrated with the bone, a process known as osseointegration.
-It’s important to avoid placing any force or stress on the dental implant as it heals.
+It’s important to avoid putting force or stress on the dental implant as it heals.

 Cost of Dental Implants

 Dental implant costs vary depending on the number of teeth you’re replacing and the complexity of the procedure.
 Generally, each implant will cost around $2,000-$4,500.
 However, insurance may pay a portion of the dental implant cost, so be sure to check your coverage with your insurance carrier.